Table of Contents

 Instructions

-• Add the butter and cut together using a pastry cutter, your hands, or two knives.
-Cut until the mixture resembles wet sand with some pea-sized pieces.
-Reserve 2 cups of the prepared crust and place in refrigerator.
+• Add the cubes of cold butter and toss with the dry ingredients.
+Work the butter into the dry mixture until it resembles wet sand with some pea-sized pieces of butter.
+Reserve 2 cups of the prepared crust and set it aside.

 Nutrition